CristianNic/snake_game/README.md

 Notes
 -----
-Creating a game a first step towards training a Tenserflow model to play it.
+Creating a game as a first step towards training a Tenserflow model to play it.

 ![](https://github.com/CristianNic/snake_game/blob/master/screenshot.jpg)